How refinancing your mortgage could help you save money, increase cash flow, and consolidate debt

 “When education members contact me about the possibility of refinancing, many times it develops from a desire to solve an immediate cash flow crisis,” says Chris.
-“While it’s a very valid reason to contemplate a refinance, particularly when you consider what’s been happening in recent months, refinancing to fill a one-time financial need may not be the only important financial consideration.
-Refinancing should be viewed as a ‘forward thinking’ solution.”
+“While it’s a very valid reason to contemplate a refinance, particularly when you consider what’s been happening in recent months (e.g., rising interest rates), refinancing to fill a one-time financial need may not be the only important financial consideration.
+Hence why refinancing should always be viewed as a ‘forward-thinking’ solution.”

 Chris goes on to elaborate as to what that means.

 “For example, if you were refinancing in order to provide more flexibility in your monthly budget, go one step further by identifying specific expenses that you might see yourself having to cover (future needs such as replacing your roof, furnace/air conditioner, or car).
 By being forward-thinking in your approach to refinancing, you will minimize the potential drain on your wallet caused by any big-ticket repairs that may crop up in the not-too-distant future.
 Ideally, a mortgage refinance is something that should be done only once.”